 Proactive enforcements are when we use our portfolio of protective technologies and processes to find and manage an issue before it is brought to our attention by a player.
-In this last reporting period, we saw a 16.5x increase from last year in terms of proactive enforcements.
+In this reporting period, we saw the first decline from the previous reporting period for proactive enforcements from 17.09M to 8.14M.